YuyingZhao/yuyingzhao.github.io/index.md

 ## **News**
 - 01/2024: Our paper "Can One Embedding Fit All?
 A Multi-Interest Learning Paradigm Towards Improving User Interest Diversity Fairness" is accepted by WWW'24.
+- 01/2024: Our paper ["A Topological Perspective on Demystifying GNN-Based Link Prediction Performance"](https://arxiv.org/abs/2310.04612) is accepted by ICLR'24.
 - 12/2023: Awarded AAAI-24 Student Scholarships and selected as volunteers.
 - 12/2023: Our paper ["Leveraging Opposite Gender Interaction Ratio as a Path towards Fairness in Online Dating Recommendations Based on User Sexual Orientation"](https://arxiv.org/abs/2402.12541) is accepted by AAAI'24.
 - 07/2023: The article ["Progress and Promise: The Shifting Landscape of Gender in STEM"](https://kdd.org/kdd2023/blog-changes-women-in-stem/) is available on KDD'23 blog.